Do you work hard toward persuading your customers or your supervisor on the significance and viability of email marketing?

 On the off chance that you aren’t interested in buying any items, they still send out emails so they can make you get back to their site on a regular basis.

-2. Corey Dilley – Corey is the Marketing Manager at Unbounce
+2. Corey Dilley – Director of Campaign Strategy at Unbounce

 As per his experience, he has seen exponential growth (about 80-90%) in their landing page traffic whenever they launch a new product or add a feature.

-3. Joe Pulizzi – Joe is the founder of the popular Content Marketing Institute
+3. Joe Pulizzi – Founder at Content Marketing Institute

 There may be brands who build their audiences on Facebook or Twitter, which could be fine for them, but they don’t own those platforms.